Iced latte in Quebec City: the art of summer coffee at Carrera Café

 Double ristretto espresso.
 Crushed ice in a tall glass.
 Madagascar vanilla syrup (optional).
 Very cold oat milk poured slowly over the back of a spoon.
 Hot espresso poured last.

 The choice of milk is crucial.
-At Carrera, we primarily use oat milk for its creamy texture that resists cold without separating.
+At Carrera, we mainly use oat milk for its creamy texture that resists cold without separating.
 But whole milk also works wonders for purists.

 Grand Prix Iced Latte